Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

   - Click "Delete" (or select the incident and click the Delete button).
   - Confirm deletion when prompted (e.g., "Are you sure you want to delete this incident?").
 - Result:
-  - ❌ The system allows Alice to delete ANY non-closed incident.
+  - ❌ The system allows Alice to delete ANY incident.
   - ❌ Root Cause: No 'assignedTo' field, means no ownership tracking possible.

 ### Step 6: Test with Another User